DerLando/SDF/libs/sdf-traits/README.md

 Since we are passing around trait objects, everything is *boxed* and stored on the heap.
 This probably won't be too nice for performance overall, we will need to benchmark this against other implementations.

+# Notes

+While implementing `smooth_union` I recognized, that the current implementation makes it impossible to clone a `SDF` passed as a parameter `impl Spatial + 'static`.
+So we probably need to get back to a level of indirection where an `SDF` is explicitly wrapped inside of a `SDFTree` struct which implements clone.
+On the plus-side, with this approach we can overload operators and make library functions more readable / idiomatic.

 # TODO

  - [x] allow sampling of `sdf` without mutable access, this involves multiple steps: